Abbey of St. Vincent, Senlis: Growth

 After its founding, the queen then took up residence at the abbey.
-She resided at the abbey until her last husband's death in 1074.
-At that time she asked her son to assume the patronage of the abbey, which he did, granting further lands to the community.
+At that time of her second husband's death in 1074 she asked her son to assume the patronage of the abbey, which he did, granting further lands to the community.
 He, in turn, left it to his son, King Louis VI.
-King Louis, however, did not have the concern about the community of his father and grandmother.
+Louis, however, did not have the concern about the community of his father and grandmother.
 Cluny Abbey had its eyes on St. Vincent and its properties, and attempted to gain control of it, as it had done with the Priory of Saint-Martin-des-Champs in Paris.
 The three chapters of canons in Senlis joined forces to resist this step and finally gained the support of the king.
 To strengthen their financial situation, he restored various lands of the abbey which had been seized by local lords.
 Pope Callistus III gave his official support to the canons, though he urged them to return to their original zeal in their following of the Rule of St. Augustine in their daily lives.
 Thus the abbey began the 12th century with a new sense of vigor.

 About that time, Abbot Baudouin established a school for boys in the abbey, which appears in documents dated 1124.
 After his death, in order to assure their continued success, the canons of Senlis decided to affiliate with the Royal Abbey of St. Victor in Paris, which had quickly become an esteemed center of learning in France.
 To seal this bond, they chose their new abbot from among the canons in Paris.
 The king gave formal approval of this affiliation in 1138 but guaranteed the complete autonomy of the community at Senlis, which thereby became a part of the Congregation of St. Victor.
 This group of monasteries were so favored by the royal family that, upon his death in 1226, King Louis VIII of France left 4,000 pounds in his will to each of the forty houses then belonging to the congregation.